xengeo/java-fundamentals/bites/14_spring_boot_bite.md

 #### Configuring SpringBoot

 Web frameworks tend to have a set of configuration files that are separate from the business logic and SpringBoot is no different.
-Next week, you'll use a few different configuration files so that, for example, your app can use two different databases - test and development - as needed.
+You can also use multiple configuration files to, for example, specify different configurations for different environments.

 Here we're going to use one configuration file and it's called `application.properties` - find it in `src` -> `main` -> `resources` then add the following (without the comments).